scrabbletank/farhome-rules/rulesdoc.md

 ___
 #### Scribing Tools
 A set of tools for writing spell scrolls and inscribing runes.
-During a long rest you may attempt to inscribe a single rune or spell scroll.
+During a long rest you may attempt to inscribe a rune or spell scroll.
 Spell scrolls are written in a way such that anyone is able to learn it and add it to their codex.
 Runes are consumables that give a variety of one time effects, from enhancing one of your spells to creating a magical trap.
 Creating scrolls and runes requires mana and uses a mix of gemstones and enchanting supplies which can be found in most cities and towns.

 #### Inscribing Spell Scrolls
 You can create a spell scroll for any spell in your codex that you are able to cast.
 Creating a spell scroll of 3rd level or lower can be done during a long rest, with spells of 4th level and higher taking 1 day of work for each level above 3rd.
 You must have mana available which is consumed in creating the scroll.